-The Upper School’s hybrid model divides students into two rotating groups.
-Each week, each group will have two consecutive days of on-campus instruction, two consecutive days of remote instruction and Friday online “flex days.”
-On Flex Days, teachers will be available for synchronous one-on-one meetings with students, available for synchronous instruction during their class period, or students can work on asynchronous lessons from home.
+DA Hybrid divides Upper School students into two rotating groups.
+Each week, each group has two consecutive days of on-campus instruction, two consecutive days of remote instruction and Friday online “flex days.”
+On Flex Days, teachers are available for synchronous one-on-one meetings with students, synchronous instruction during their class period, or students can work on asynchronous lessons from home.

 Reducing the daily on-campus student population to 50% allows DA to implement safety protocols and social distancing throughout the school day.

 This weekly schedule is designed to be used in both DA Hybrid or Durham E-cademy scenarios.
 Also, all academic programming is designed to be accessible from home or on campus, allowing for easy transition between instructional models.
 This also accommodates the needs of students and families who may choose to or need to access remote instruction for a portion of or the entire academic year.

 DA’s ability to offer hybrid educational experiences hinges on the willingness of the DA community to come together in support of our collective health and safety.
 Families are required to electronically sign the DA Community Health Compact and COVID-19 Addendum to the All-School Handbook, which outline DA’s health and safety protocols designed to protect the DA community.